Carlyle, Kansas – Extinct in Allen County

 In 1910, the community was a shipping point on the Atchison, Topeka & Santa Fe Railroad.

-But, from the start, the cement company suffered from financial problems, and parts of the plant were poorly designed and had to be rebuilt.
+However, the cement company suffered from financial problems from the start.
+Parts of the plant were poorly designed and had to be rebuilt.
 After spending some $800,000, the company was under water.

-In June 1913, the plant still owed $400,000 to its stockholders.
+In June 1913, the plant still owed its stockholders $400,000.
 In 1914, Lumberman’s was sold to Iola entrepreneur L.L.
 Northrup for just $41,000.
 Afterward, the equipment was sold, and the concrete remains of the old plant were left behind.

 In the next decades, the town remained very small, and its post office closed on November 5, 1988.